louismeunier/notes/Analysis 4/analysis4.typ

 #definition("1st, 2nd Countable")[
   A topological space $(X, cal(T))$ is called

-  - _1st countable_ if there is a countable base at each point
+  - _1st countable_ if there is a countable base at each point; and
   - _2nd countable_ if there is a countable base for all of $cal(T)$.
 ]